Babzyadamu/Grandis-Bank-Analysis/README.md

 # Skills & Concept used:

 - Vlook up.
 This is very similar joins used in SQL to integrate data from various sources together.
+- Flash Fill
 - Data Manipulation & Transformation
 - Pivot table
 - Pivot chart